Garden & Pool

 Testing Soil pH Regularly

 Regularly testing your soil pH is crucial to maintain a healthy garden.
 You can use a soil testing kit to determine the pH level of your soil.
-The ideal pH range for most plants is between 6.0 and 7.0.
+The ideal pH range for a wide variety of plants is between 6.0 and 7.5.
 If your pH is too high or too low, you can adjust it using the following methods.

 Using Nutrient-Dense Organic Materials